Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 Admin: +7 points (should be –3.5h weekly)

-The audit reveals: Spending double the time on delivery that stage requires, and half the time on sales that stage demands.
+The audit reveals you’re spending double the time on delivery that this stage requires and half the time on sales that this stage demands.

 Step 3: Identify gaps (spending too much/little where?)